reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 ## Querying Logs in the Logz.io GUI

-If you went along and created a logz.io account to play with the example applications, you can now query the logs the "Kibana" view on logz.io:
+If you went along and created a logz.io account to play with the example applications, you can now query the logs via the "Kibana" view on logz.io:

 ![The Kibana view on logz.io](/assets/img/posts/logzio/kibana.png)